 The next day plans a trip to the historical part of the city.
 The Heritage Trail takes you down some of the popular tourist attractions in the city including Chinatown, Brickfields, Central Market, and Merdeka Square.
 Most of the places can be explored on foot at an easy pace as the walking distance is under 2 km.
 I suggest starting with Masjid India which is located next to Masjid India station and make your way to Petaling Street in Chinatown.

-Explore the backstreets of Chinatown with a number of nice cafes and restaurants.
+Explore the backstreets of Chinatown with several nice cafes and restaurants.
 Make your way to the Central Market and Kasturi Walk offering a wide range of shopping for local crafts, art, and souvenirs from across the country.
-Merdeka Square is located within the walking of the Central Market.
-Abdus Samad Building, The Textile Museum, and City Gallery Kuala Lumpur are located in the same neighborhood.

 Exploring the amazing cultural history of Kuala Lumpur along the Heritage Trail